It's the Things You Do

 "It's the Things You Do" is a song by British boy band Five, released as the fifth single from their debut studio album, Five (1998).
-Written by Max Martin, George Shahin, Herbie Crichlow and Five, the song was released as a single exclusively in the United States.
+It was written by Max Martin, George Shahin, Herbie Crichlow and Five.
+The song was released as a single exclusively in the United States.
 The song charted at number 53 on the Billboard Hot 100.
 Co-writer George Shahin originally released his version as a single in 1997 titled "The Things You Do", from his album All the Way.
 Five's version contains rewritten lyrics in the first verse, and a rap for the second verse, but keeps the pre-chorus and chorus.

 Song variations

 Three official versions of the song exist: